rsvim/rfc/1-TUI/3-Layout.md

   - [backer](https://docs.rs/backer/latest/backer/)

 As CSS Flexbox is quite popular and full-featured web standard, its rust implementations are also high quality.
 We can rely on the taffy to implement our layout system for Rsvim.

+### Trade-Off

+Of course there is a big gap between TUI layout and a browser that running CSS layout.